 An agency will cost you a fee, however, it will give you peace of mind that everything will be arranged for you.
 The agency will select suitable candidates, do vetting and will set up interviews and trials, taking away most of the process from you so you can stay focused on the task at hand!

-At Polo & Tweed, we have many different types of assistants on our books, including Personal Assistants for disabled and special needs.
+At Polo & Tweed, we have many different types of assistants on our books, including Personal Assistants for disabled and SEN people.
 If you would like to know more please contact us here and our team will be looking forward to speaking with you.